ampproject/amphtml/spec/amp-html-format.md

 ### Extended components

-Extended components are components that do not necessarily ship with the AMP runtime but instead must be explicitly included into the document.
+Extended components are components that do not necessarily ship with the AMP runtime.
+Instead they must be explicitly included into the document.

-Extended components are loaded by including a script tag in the head of the document like this
+Extended components are loaded by including a `<script>` tag in the head of the document like this:

 ```html
 <script async custom-element="amp-carousel" src="https://cdn.ampproject.org/v0/amp-carousel-0.1.js"></script>
 ```

-The script tag MUST have an async attribute and MUST have a `custom-element` attribute referencing the name of the element.
+The `<script>` tag must have an `async` attribute and must have a `custom-element` attribute referencing the name of the element.

 Runtime implementations may use the name to render placeholders for these elements.